 The Regional Transportation Plan Financing program works with the business community, the Joint Policy Advisory Committee on Transportation (JPACT), and the Metro Council to develop expanded funding for transportation improvements to implement the Regional Transportation Plan (RTP) and Regional Framework Plan.
-This program includes refining transportation financing needs and recognizing any actions taken by the Oregon Legislature and the U.S. Congress, as well as considering presenting a regional ballot measure to voters in 2010.
+This program includes refining transportation financing needs and recognizing any actions taken by the Oregon Legislature and the U.S. Congress, as well as considering presenting a regional ballot measure to voters in 2012.

 - Work with key stakeholders to develop a regional funding measure that will be supported by the business community and local governments.
-(AUGUST 2009) - Develop regional priorities for funding from Federal sources.
-(FEBRUARY 2009) - Coordinate with funding strategies for TriMet's Transit Investment Plan.
+(AUGUST 2011) - Develop regional priorities for funding from Federal sources.
+(FEBRUARY 2011) - Coordinate with funding strategies for TriMet's Transit Investment Plan.
 (ONGOING) - Work with state and local partners, the public, and the business community to set project priorities and seek funding alternatives/solutions at the Federal, state, regional, and local level.
 (ONGOING)

 In 2008, Metro added staff to identify additional funding sources in support of the RTP, and develop strategies to obtain new transportation financing.
 During 2008, staff worked on the development of the Governor's Jobs and Transportation Act, serving on three state transportation committees, provided staff support for regional discussions to advance a transportation ballot measure, including the development of regional principles for transportation funding, and helped to craft state and Federal transportation funding priorities, all of which have been approved by JPACT.
+With a new authorization bill pending, significant attention was placed on new federal policy and program structure.
+During 2009, staff worked on the development of state transportation funding legislation (adopted in Spring of 2009), managed the process for deploying federal ARRA funds in a manner consistent with the policy goals of the RTP, and provided staff support to JPACT in the development of local, regional, state and federal RTP finance forecasts and targets.